 William Bradford, who became the governor of Plymouth for three decades, was recording the history of Plymouth in his sizable book of memoirs and poetry (he even learned Hebrew later in life to be closer to god and the scriptures).
 That is one reason why America has come to think of Plymouth as the founding settlement.

 On November 9th, 1621, a ship landed sent by Thomas Weston to re-supply the Pilgrims, and it brought 30 more people to feed, without enough supplies.
 Worse yet, they were just businessman trying to set up a competing trading post (and ended up failing).

 Sometime after 1626, the Pilgrims in Plymouth started to find beaver pelts up in Maine and make a bit of a living selling them back to England, but the original investment group of Thomas Westin went bankrupt.
 However, Plymouth’s beaver pelts gave businessman back in England the idea to send thousands of more settlers.
 That is how Boston was founded in 1630.
 Those Bostonians were also Puritans, so the Pilgrims eventually succeeded in their goal of creating a new Puritan land.

 William Bradford’s book of Plymouth history was lost for almost 100 years when British soldiers stole it during the Revolutionary War.
 When it was found, printing presses existed, and it became widely circulated right before the Civil War.
-There was a Pilgrim craze amongst Northerners due to the fascinating history and the fact that the Pilgrims were against slavery.
+There was a pop-culture Pilgrim craze amongst Northerners due to the fascinating history and the fact that the Pilgrims were against slavery.
 Being the good politician, Abraham Lincoln created the holiday of Thanksgiving.

 Because Jamestown was a slavery colony and part of the defeated Confederate states, Plymouth became known as America’s first colony.
 It also helped that William Bradford wrote the history.
 History is written by the victors.